 The Origins of Truth or Dare

+The history of Truth or Dare has an unexpected origin.
 The most history found on the game points to England as its birthplace.
 There, the game was called Questions and Commands, and while it looked a little different than making your college buddy chug a beer or flash his butt, the game still had its bawdy side.

 One of the earliest references to Questions and Commands appears in a 1677 French and English Dictionary by Guy Miege.
 Here is a loose Google transcription of the entry: